-The Group determines an impairment loss whenever the carrying amount of an asset exceeds its recoverable amount.
-The recoverable amount has been determined based on value in use calculations.
 The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset base of the cash-generating unit being tested.
 The recoverable amount of investment is determined based on the net present value of future cash flows, management assumptions made, including management's expectations of the investment's:

-- growth in earnings before interest, tax, depreciation and amortisation ("EBITDA"), calculated as adjusted operating profit before depreciation and amortisation; - timing and quantum of future capital expenditures; - long term growth rates ranges during discrete period and terminal period; - · long-term cash flows and working capital estimates; and - the selection of discount rates reflects the risks involved.
+- growth in earnings before interest, tax, depreciation and amortisation ("EBITDA"), calculated as adjusted operating profit before depreciation and amortisation; - timing and quantum of future capital expenditures; - long term growth rates ranges during discrete period and terminal period; - long-term cash flows and working capital estimates; and - the selection of discount rates reflects the risks involved.